gridgo/gridgo-docs/advanced/format/index.rst

 where ``Person`` is a avro generated class.

-** you must register the schema class before use `avro` serialization format
+** NOTE: you must register the schema class before use `avro` serialization format

 Write out binary
 ======================